joshirishikesh14-star/commentor_b5/extension/INSTALL.md

 # Chrome Extension Installation Guide

-Follow these simple steps to install the CommentSync Chrome Extension:
+Follow these simple steps to install the Echo Chrome Extension:

 ## Step 1: Download the Extension